Emiko Queen: DC Rebirth

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 Together with her older half-brother Oliver, she infiltrated the docks to rescue kidnapped children.
 Black Canary appeared to help them and Emiko revealed she was a fan of Black Canary.
 All three then went back to Oliver's and Emiko's apartment where Dinah stayed for the night.
 Later that day, Oliver and the assassin Shado, the mother of Emiko, had a fight in Oliver's apartment with Oliver getting the upper hand.
 Oliver ordered Emiko to get out of the apartment but she instead, to Oliver's surprise, fired an arrow into his back.
 Emiko told Shado she had been waiting a long time for her mother to arrive.
 Together they got onto a boat, took Oliver's body with them, and drove away from the bay of Seattle out on the ocean.
 When in the middle of nowhere, they threw Oliver's body over the rail, deep down into the ocean.
 They then traveled to the base built on water called the Inferno, where Shado's masters, the criminal organization called the Ninth Circle operated.
 After Oliver turned out to be alive, Emiko conducted a plan for the Ninth Circle to capture Dinah, to stop them from going after her mother who had fallen on bad terms with the organization after her failed assassination of Oliver.
 They lured Dinah to the Inferno where Emiko managed to capture her.
 When Emiko and Shado were supposed to kill Dinah she instead rescued her revealing that she had been a double agent all the time.
 Moments later she met Oliver, who had infiltrated the Inferno, and told him she had been trying to help him all the time.
 She had slipped a homing beacon into his pocket when she dumped him into the ocean, thus helping Henry Fyff locate Oliver.
 She had also anonymously contacted John Diggle and had secretly revealed the location of the Inferno to Oliver.
 Furious over her daughter's betrayal, Shado took Emiko hostage, taking her with her in a helicopter as the Inferno exploded.
 Emiko returned to Seattle, now going by the name Red Arrow, and saved Oliver, Black Canary, and the Seattle Police Department from Scott Notting and the Vice Squad.
 Later she becomes a member of the Teen Titans.